madame-r/p_museum/README.md

 # Museum Collections

 This web development project is a digital solution for museums that need to manage their artifacts and exhibits.
 It aims to streamline artifact cataloging, exhibit scheduling, and search capabilities.
-Our priority is to enhance accessibility, organization, and the preservation of cultural heritage, enabling museums to connect with their audiences in meaningful and innovative ways.
+The priority is to enhance accessibility, organization, and the preservation of cultural heritage, enabling museums to connect with their audiences in meaningful and innovative ways.